22 Essential iPad Apps For College Students (+5 Awesome Games)

 Of course not; you’re an all-star.
 Buuuuuut….
 I’ve done that before.
 And I remember frantically clicking through Powerpoint, trying to finish my slides just seconds before I was supposed to present.

-If you need to make a complete, beautiful presentation quickly, Haiku Deck is the app for you.
+If you need to make a complete, beautiful presentation quickly,

 This app lets you browse and search through a huge collection of beautiful Creative Commons pictures.
 When you’ve found the ones you like, you can build a great-looking presentation using them.